https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 60th

-South Africa return to the World Cup for the first time since hosting the competition in 2010.
-Qualification represented a significant achievement and has generated renewed optimism around the national team.
+South Africa returned to the World Cup for the first time since hosting the competition in 2010.
+Qualification represented a significant achievement and generated renewed optimism around the national team.

 Manager and tactics